 How to Prepare for IEP Meetings

-1. Familiarize yourself with your child's legal rights to special education
+1. Familiarize yourself with your child's legal rights to education support and services

 2. Talk to other parents and parent organizations

 Many parents form alliances and organizations to discuss issues and support each other.
 Check with your school to see if your district has such a group.
 If not, consider starting one.

 Also, ask your local learning disabilities association and your state's parent training and information centers about other support they may offer.
 These avenues of additional support can give you some great ideas and learning tools and help build your confidence about IEP meetings.

 Collect information about different learning programs in your area that may be helpful to your child.
 You can ask your child's teachers and school administrators or check with your local learning disabilities association for information on such programs.
 Before the IEP meeting, visit several of these programs to get an idea of what they're all about.
 Take notes and organize them for the IEP meeting.

 8 Tips To Be Prepared and Get Organized

 Follow these steps to get organized and tackle the process ahead of time.